harmonylang/harmonylang.github.io/docs-src/textbook/2pc.md

 ## Exercises

-In Figure 21.3 the code ran into a deadlock.
+**26.1** In Exercise 19.2 the code ran into a deadlock.
 Can the code in this chapter run into a deadlock?
 Explain.

-Transactions can fail for two reasons: a transfer transaction can fail because of insufficient funds, but in general transaction can fail if there is a conflict with another transaction.
+**26.2** Transactions can fail for two reasons: a transfer transaction can fail because of insufficient funds, but in general transaction can fail if there is a conflict with another transaction.
 The latter can be fixed by retrying the transaction until it commits.
 Implement this.

-One way to reduce the number of conflicts between transactions is to distinguish read and write operations.
+**26.3** One way to reduce the number of conflicts between transactions is to distinguish read and write operations.
 Two read operations (in our case, operations that withdraw \$0) do not conflict, so a bank could have multiple ongoing read operations for different transactions.
 Implement this.

-Two-phase commit can tolerate servers failing.
+**26.4** Two-phase commit can tolerate servers failing.
 If a server does not respond within some reasonable amount of time, the coordinator can abort the transaction.
 Implement this.